DevCycleHQ/devcycle-docs/docs/best-practices/security/compromised-keys.md

 To prevent these risks, it is essential to keep your SDK keys secure and manage them according to the best practices outlined in our **[SDK Key Security and GitHub Secret Scanning](/best-practices/security/api-keys-secret-scanning)** documentation.

-## **What to do if DevCycle detects a Compromised Key**
+## **How and when to rotate an SDK Key**

-If you see a banner on the DevCycle website indicating that GitHub Secret Scanning has detected a compromised key, follow these steps to resolve the issue:
+If you see a banner on the DevCycle website indicating that GitHub Secret Scanning has detected a compromised key, OR if you are aware of a compromised key and must rotate, follow these steps to resolve the issue:

 1. Generate new SDK keys for the affected environment.
 2. Replace the compromised SDK keys with the newly generated ones in your application.